marcwiest/primera/README.md

 ## Browser Support
 While writing CSS you do not need to worry about browser prefixes.
 The Autoprefixer plugin will do that for you.
 To adjust which browsers to support you can simply change the `browserlist` inside `package.json` using [this guide](https://github.com/ai/browserslist).

+But remember, [Autoprefixer](https://autoprefixer.github.io/) can't help older browsers understand CSS properties which they simply do not support.
+A great place to check which browser supports what, have a look at: [caniuse.com](http://caniuse.com/).